queeb3/Manifesto/README.md

-# Manifesto
+# Manifesto + Bio
 STRUCTURE FLOW OF ALL CODE FOR DATA NOT OBJECTS

 ## Intro
-A DOD look-about based on my personal journey learning how to code from scratch.
+A DOD look-about based on my personal journey learning how to code from scratch along with the lessons ive learned about code along the way through trial and error.

 This is first and foremost a manifesto to myself and to those who want to adopt a better way of thinking about code and hardware as one entity together rather than obfuscating